How much does it cost to put a dog or cat to sleep in the UK?

 Dental insurance and practice payment plans promise to smooth out the cost of looking after your teeth, but whether they pay off depends entirely on your own mouth and habits.

-A root canal saves a tooth that would otherwise need to come out, so most people want to know the price before they commit.
+A root canal saves a tooth that would otherwise need to come out, so most people want a price before they commit to anything.

 The price of having a tooth out depends mostly on how the tooth comes out, not just which tooth it is.